mmbperson/Resume/README.md

 - In 2019, the year of my autism diagnosis, I entered into an art fellowship.
 For my project [Express Unbound](https://www.facebook.com/events/790936188032948/790936194699614/?active_tab=discussion) I spent the bulk of my time getting to understand the diversity in accessibility to better understand the creativity & flexibility required to navigate any potential conflicts in accessibility that could show up with participants.
 I had fully intended to continue on with these events, until COVID came.
 There was some impact to my health, but I would still use what I learned to create virtual spaces.
 - Before Twitter had Alt Text options, there were still many of us providing Alt Text for our friends.
 I had created [Accessibility Things](https://riahsweirdjourney.com/category/accessibility-things/) for the longer text and descriptions, and would later use this part of my website for captioning as well.
 - Collaborating with organizations and individuals around making accessible hybrid events.
-- Volunteer in connecting nonprofits to captioning services for their virtual events, and embedding the live transcriptions to the even whether by Zoom key or OBS overlay.
+- Volunteer in connecting nonprofits to captioning services for their virtual events, and embedding the live transcriptions to the event whether by Zoom key or OBS overlay.
 - Volunteer to do Live Audio Descriptions for the [Birmingham 2022 Commonwealth Games](https://www.bbc.com/sport/live/commonwealth-games/60855425) closing ceremony via [BSL Connect](bsl.digital).